eclab/edisyn/README.md

 5. Here you can try checking "Use this setting to fix scaling problems for this program instead of the one in Settings"
 6. If #5 isn't working, you might instead try "Override high DPI scaling behavior.
 Scaling performed by: System (Enhanced)"

+#### Java Preference Problems

-Also Edisyn makes heavy use of Java preferences to store persistence information: what menu option you chose last time, what should be the default synth editor to pop up, and so on.
+Edisyn makes heavy use of Java preferences to store persistence information: what menu option you chose last time, what should be the default synth editor to pop up, and so on.
 However there is a longstanding Java/Windows bug which makes Java preferences not work out of the box in Windows for earlier versions of Java.
 I think this is fixed as of Java 11 but you should check and let me know.

 ### Installation and Running on Linux